-In 2007, on World Environment Day (5 June), Secretary-General Ban Ki-moon, with the above words, made public his ambition to make the United Nations more efficient in its operations.
-In October 2007, at the meeting of the UN System Chief Executives Board for Coordination (CEB), the Executive Heads of UN agencies, funds and programmes committed to move their respective organizations towards climate neutrality, and developed the UN Climate Neutral Strategy.
+In 2007, under the leadership of then Secretary-General Ban Ki-moon, at a meeting of the UN System Chief Executives Board for Coordination (CEB), the Executive Heads of UN agencies, funds and programmes committed to move their respective organizations towards climate neutrality, and developed the UN Climate Neutral Strategy.

 Specifically, they committed to:

 - Estimate the greenhouse gas emissions of UN system organizations consistent with accepted international standards;

 - Undertake efforts to reduce greenhouse gas emissions;

 - Analyze the cost implications and explore budgetary modalities of purchasing carbon offsets to eventually reach climate neutrality.

 The UN Climate Neutral Strategy highlights the advantages of harmonization.
 A common approach across the UN system brings greater impact, lowers transactions costs, facilitates practical action on the ground through the development of common tools, ensures comparability of data across organizations, and pooling of results for better-informed decisions and knowledge-sharing.